OCA/account-closing/account_multicurrency_revaluation/README.rst

 Due to the various legislation according the country, in the Company settings you can set the way you want to generate revaluation journal entries.

+The user that can access to the edition of the 'Provision B.S loss account' and 'Provision P&L accounts' need to be in the security group 'Additional provisioning entries posting'.

+You also need to tick the box "Allow multi currencies" in the menu Settings/ Configuration/ Invoicing to be able to select the currency on the account you want to revaluate.

 Please, find below advised account settings for 3 countries:

 For UK (Revaluation)